unbanksytv/push-sdk/README.md

-# EPNS-SDK
+# PUSH-SDK

-EPNS SDK is a Javascript based Monorepo of packages that helps developers to
+PUSH SDK is a Javascript based Monorepo of packages that helps developers to
-- build EPNS features into their DApps
+- build PUSH features into their DApps
-- get access to EPNS Push Nodes APIs
+- get access to PUSH Push Nodes APIs
-- render EPNS Notifications UI
+- render PUSH Notifications UI

 without having to write a lot of boilerplate code.
-All the heavy lifting is done by the SDK, so that you the developer can focus on building features and bootstrap a DApp with EPNS features in no time!
+All the heavy lifting is done by the SDK, so that you the developer can focus on building features and bootstrap a DApp with PUSH features in no time!

 The SDK provides a suite of solutions for different problems.
 It is written in Typescript and supports React, React Native, Plain JS, Node JS based platforms.
 (We are adding support for more!)